Adityaskej/fatigue_detection_facial_landmarks/README.md

 ### 5. Run As Docker
 # docker build -t fatigue-detection .
-This creates an image named fatigue-detection from your Dockerfile in the current folder. run only the folder fatigue/fatigueapi/fatigue_app run streamlit run the file fatigue_dashboard1.py
+This creates an image named fatigue-detection from your Dockerfile in the current folder. run only the folder fatigue/fatigueapi/fatigue_app run streamlit select the file fatigue_dashboard1.py
 # Run command
 After a successful build, run the container: